SaveTubaTeam/curriculumToFirebase/README.md

 > [!NOTE]
 > Use your **Lehigh email address** to signin.
-> Only users in the @lehigh.edu organization can access the API
+> Only users in the **@lehigh.edu** organization can access the API

 ## 2. JSONToFirebase
-Firebase Auth w/ popup signin.
-Posts curriculum JSON with image metadata into Firebase Firestore.
+Firebase Auth w/ popup signin to access the Firestore and Cloud Storage bucket APIs.
+JSONToFirebase posts JSON curriculum plus image metadata into Firestore.

 > [!IMPORTANT]
 > 1. **postDataSoft()** overwrites curriculum content whilst leaving other metadata intact